arangodb/docs/drivers/java-v6.md

 ## Maven

-To add the driver to your project with maven, add the following code to your pom.xml (substitute `x.x.x` with the latest driver version):
+To add the driver to your project with Maven, add the following code to your pom.xml (substitute `x.x.x` with the latest driver version):

 ```xml